 Cast iron is a centuries-old material that is beloved by professionals and home cooks for its ability to conduct heat evenly and retain heat.
 This ability allows foods to be cooked at a lower temperature and leaves foods with a moist interior and wonderfully-thick crusts.

 From a variety of cookware styles to outdoor grills, cast iron is versatile and can be used with gas, electric, and ceramic cooktops, ovens, and open fires.
-Most cast iron cookware offered for sale today comes pre-seasoned so that foods won't stick.
+Most cast iron cookware (including cast iron skillets) offered for sale today comes pre-seasoned so that foods won't stick.
 But even with proper cleaning and care, there will come a time that the cookware needs to be reseasoned.

-Learn how to clean and care for cast iron, rejuvenate rusted areas, and reseason the cookware for years of use with just a few simple products.
+Learn how to clean and care for cast iron skillets and other cookware, rejuvenate rusted areas, and reseason the cookware for years of use with just a few simple products.

 Cast iron must be washed by hand.
 It should never be placed in a dishwasher.
 The excessive amount of water and the harsh detergent will strip the oils from the cookware and allow it to rust.